filaforge/filament-deepseek-chat/plugins/filaforge-deepseek-chat/README.md

 ```
 Note: If your app has multiple panels, add the plugin to whichever panel should expose the chat.

----

-### Step 3: Start using the plugin!
+### Step 5: Start using the plugin!
 The plugin is now fully installed and ready to use.
-No additional setup required.

 ---